Sparksbox

 The brands that treat AI video intelligence as a compliance checkbox instead of a business intelligence system are leaving money on the table.
 The ones that integrate it into their operational strategy compound their edge every quarter.

 Cannabis is a margin game.
-Visibility is how you win it.
+The ones building compliance infrastructure into their operations are winning it.
+Visibility is how you scale it.